 Trench Coats - Well known as a raincoat in the 19th century.
 Today worn as a fashion must-have.
 Cute colors, cuts and details make this coat to a lifelong favorite.
 Trench Coat: @sumissura #fashionblogger #outfitoftheday #stylediaries #styleblogger #model #stylegram #fashionguide #fashionstyle #shootandshare #aboutalook #photography #womenfashiontrend #influencer #fashionmodel #fashionblogger

-What Is A Trench Coat?
+What is a Trench Coat?

 The style has stayed in fashion ever since.
 Over a hundred years later and Burberry and Aquascutum are still best-known for their trench coats.
 Modern British style icons like Kate Moss, Cara Delevingne, and Alexa Chung can regularly be spotted wearing this iconic heritage style (although its popularity reaches far beyond the UK).
 It’s the perfect combination of practical and stylish, especially as a transitional coat in the fall and spring.
 The trench coat has definitely reached fashion staple status, so if you don’t have one yet you should!

-Trench Coat Must-Haves
+Trench Coat Styles